10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 #### What are your favorite places online right now?
 Is there anything new that's caught your attention as particularly fun?

 I sit in three or four chat rooms every day.
-Each has a different group of people, and we usually commiserate on stuff we don’t want to tweet about or don’t feel comforatable sharing anyplace else.
+Each has a different group of people, and we usually commiserate on stuff we don’t want to tweet about or don’t feel comfortable sharing anyplace else.
 One is work based and the others are (for some weird reason) in different chat apps.
 [HipChat, Groupme, Telegram, Slack]

 People look for safe places to hang out and be themselves and they will always do that.
 We did it on weblogs until everyone discovered our weblogs then we did it on Twitter and now we do it in chat rooms.